Kentico/xperience-by-kentico-kentico-migration-tool/docs/Repository-Structure.md

 > **Audience:** Developers who need to understand how the repository is organized and where to find specific projects.

 The repository contains multiple projects that work together to perform migrations.
 As a migration tool user, you only directly interact with **Migration.Tool.CLI** (to run migrations) and **Migration.Tool.Extensions** (to add customizations).
+Some [migration scenarios](../Migration.Tool.CLI/README.md#api-discovery-setup) may also require interaction with **KX13.Extensions** or **KX13.NET48.Extensions** for source instance setup.

 All other projects provide version-specific migration logic that runs automatically based on your source instance version.

 ## Project Organization